 Newsletter Editor: African Association of Remote Sensing of the Environment (AARSE)

-Anthony Penderis is the editor of the AARSE Newsletter published bimonthly and distributed electronically to a select audience of more than 4 000 recipients.
-See below for more information on audience and advertising options.
-Samples of previous newsletters can be viewed at http://africanremotesensing.org/current-newsletters/ or click on images below.
+Anthony Penderis is the editor of the AARSE Newsletter published bimonthly and distributed electronically to a select audience of more than 5 000 recipients.
+See below for more information on audience profile and advertising options.
+Samples of previous newsletters can be viewed at http://africanremotesensing.org/current-newsletters/.